nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete all items in a specific location.
+1. User requests to clears all items in a specific location.
-2. StoreMando deletes all items in that location.
+2. StoreMando clears all items in that location.

     Use case ends.